1800's - 1949

 - 1978 | A Day Camp program was started in which all ages gathered together in one shelter.

 - 1980’s | The summer program included a Teepee camp, out-trip camps to service sites and to King’s Camp, and the Day Camp program expanded to three separate age groups.

 - 1988 | Two additional picnic shelters were added to the Picnic Grove.

 - 1990’s | The programs continued to grow as the Frankfort area continued to expand and develop closer to the Manitoqua grounds.

 - 1993 | The Adult Retreat Center was completed in order to host adult retreats from September to May and to provide housing for summer staff.
 The Oaks with the attached meeting room was also completed this year.

 - 1996 | 35 acres on the south side of Sauk Trail were purchased.

 - 1999 | The Adventure Zone was built including a High Ropes Course, Climbing Tower, and teams course elements.
 This experience was available to both summer camps and year-round retreat guests.

 - 2004 | Summer Camp provides Day Camp programs for over 3000 children 4 years old through entering 9th grade with the addition of a Mission Day Camp for the 9th grade students.

-*The original pool from 1958 was torn out and construction of the New Aquatic
+- The original pool from 1958 was torn out, and construction of the new Aquatic Center began.

 - 2007 | Manitoqua celebrated its 50th Anniversary and 50 years of God's Spirit Changing Lives.